The Dust Scattering Halo of Cygnus X-3: Conclusion

 \section{Conclusion}

-In the Appendix we present an analytic solution for the dust scattering halo intensity from a power law distribution of grain sizes in the RG regime.
-The solutions are in the form of erf and incomplete gamma functions, which are included in many common software packages such as scipy and Mathematica.
+In the Appendix we present an analytic solution for the dust scattering halo intensity from a power law distribution of grain sizes in the single scattering RG-Drude regime.
+The solutions are in the form of erf and incomplete gamma functions, which are included in many common software packages such as Scientific Python and Mathematica.
 This allows for a probabilistic approach to fitting the data, which required computing $\sim 10^5$ halos for each of our dust distribution models.
-The Bayesian approach is powerful because it allows us to adjust for degenerate solutions and to inject prior knowledge about the model (for example, the approximate positions of the dust screens).
+The Bayesian approach is powerful because it allows us to explore and constrain the degeneracies that exist between dust grain size, power law slope, and spatial distribution that produce scattering halo surface brightness profiles.
+The Bayesian analysis also allowed us to incorporate and quantify prior knowledge about the relative position of two dusty foreground screens.

 We take this approach to analyze one of the brightest dust scattering halos available in the {\sl Chandra} archive, that associated with Cyg X-3.
-We find that a uniform distribution of dust along the line of sight fits the scattering halo profile very well for the region $\alpha < 100''$ (200 pixels).
-This suggests an MRN type grain size distribution with a cut off at 0.18 $\mum$.
-As an alternative, the scattering halo can also be fit with two infinitesimally thin dust screens placed in the foreground of Cyg X-3.
-About 80\% of the dust would be close to the observer, perhaps associated with the Cyg OB2 stellar complex.
-The remainder would have to be within 0.5 - 1 kpc of Cyg X-3.
-The grain size distribution suggested by the two-screen fit has a similar cut off to MRN (0.3 $\mum$), but a much steeper power law (p=4.8).
-Our results are fairly consistent with other published conclusions regarding the distance to Cyg X-3 and the dust grain distribution along its sight line.
+We find that a uniform distribution of dust along the line of sight fits the scattering halo profile for the region $\alpha < 100''$.
+This suggests an MRN-type grain size distribution with a slightly smaller grain size cut off than typically assumed, $\amax = 0.18 \pm 0.03~\mum$.
+The scattering halo can also be fit with two infinitesimally thin dust screens placed in the foreground of Cyg X-3.
+About 80\% of the dust would be located about half-way along the sight line and is most likely associated with the Perseus spiral arm of the Milky Way.
+The remaining 20\% of the dust would have to be within 1~kpc of Cyg X-3, contributing most to the inner portion ($r<15''$ pixels) of the scattering halo.
+The grain size distribution suggested by the two-screen fit has a similar cut off to the uniform model ($\amax = 0.17^{+0.06}_{-0.04}~\mum$).
+Our results are consistent with other published conclusions regarding the distance to Cyg X-3 and the dust grain distribution along its sight line.

-We fit the continuum of the Cyg X-3 spectrum for ISM column ($N_{\rm H} \approx 7 \times 10^{22}$ cm$^{-2}$) and compared it with the dust mass measurement from the scattering halo to yield a dust-to-gas mass ratio.
-Both of our scattering halo fits imply a departure from Milky Way average, but the uncertainties are large.
-The abnormally large extinction of Cyg OB2 cluster members (No.~12, 3, and 9) in the angular vicinity of Cyg X-3 emphasizes the unique nature of this particular region.

-The nature of the 1-2.5 keV scattering halo, which is dimmer than expected from the fit model halos, might be explained by extra absorption of $E < 2.5$ keV X-rays by micron sized grains.
-We find that a grain distribution with $\amax = 2.5\ \mum$ and $p=4$ can resolve the problem only for inner portion of the halo.
-A full Bayesian analysis with Mie scattering is too computationally intensive to undertake for now.